Although retired, Bronwen feels that once she was dedicated as a Christian missionary it was for always. Now she serves God at home.

 Blossom, I appreciate the light you shed on little known Bible characters like Epaphras and Little Tich Tychicus.
 You remind us that great leaders need great support.
 Thank you.

-Mel Carriere from San Diego California on October 26, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on October 26, 2016:

 I have to admit that even after reading the New Testament on a few occasions this is the first time Epaphraa has been brought to my attention.
 I thoroughly enjoy thess vignettes into Christian history.
 Great hub.

 I had also not heard of Epaphras before although I am no learned student of the Bible.
 You are a practiced explainer.